timhagel/ArchFixMountingDiskIssue/README.md

 <h1>Modifying Archinstall</h1>

 1. Download the fixed files with `git clone https://github.com/timhagel/ArchFixMountingDiskIssue`
+2. Cd to ArchFixMountingDiskIssue
-2. Move fixed diskinfo.py with `mv diskinfo.py (wherever your archinstaller is)/archinstall/lib/disk`
+3. Move fixed diskinfo.py with `mv diskinfo.py (wherever your archinstaller is)/archinstall/lib/disk`
-3. Move fixed helpers.py with `mv helpers.py (wherever your archinstaller is)/archinstall/lib/disk`
+4. Move fixed helpers.py with `mv helpers.py (wherever your archinstaller is)/archinstall/lib/disk`

 <h1>Installing Archinstall</h1>

+1. Cd into wherever you put your archinstall
 1. Build the project and install it using `python setup.py install`
 2. Start the installer with `python -m archinstall`
 3. Go through the installation process as normal